Mixed Signals From a Guy: What They Mean and What to Do About Them

 He texts you constantly for a week, then goes quiet for days.
 He makes plans and then becomes vague about following through.
 He seems genuinely interested when you're together but distant in between.
 He says things that suggest he wants something serious, then backs off when it seems like it might happen.
 You spend hours trying to figure out what it all means.

 Mixed signals are one of the most common sources of confusion in early dating — and one of the most draining.
-Here's a clearer way to think about them.
+The confusion isn't a sign that you're reading too much into things.
+It's usually a sign that the signals genuinely are contradictory.
+Understanding why that happens, and what to do with it, is more useful than trying to decode each individual message.

 What Mixed Signals Actually Represent